top of page

 Piddle

 I am a world class piddler and I say that with some pride as I learned from the best, my dad was the undisputed champion.
 Grandma and grandpa never had time to lag, there was too much to be done it seemed.
 Grandpa hurried and scurried everywhere he went like a chicken with his tail feathers on fire, but it never once improved his quality of life.
-My father in his lifetime turned wasting time into an art form.
-It was nothing for him to go MIA for an hour or so only to find he had been in the bathroom trimming his beard.
+My father in his lifetime turned wasting time into an art form possibly in spite of grandpa.
+It was nothing for dad to go MIA for two hours, only to find he had been in the bathroom trimming his beard.
 I have seen him disappear for half a day only to find out he had been in the woods communing with nature.
+I actually have a pictute of him with his arms around a black jack oak tree with the cation below it that reads, the original tree gugger.
 Some folks think trifling through life is wasteful, but if you enjoy wasting time, is that time actually wasted?
 Think about it, the answer you come up with could be part of your legacy.
 I find that I do my best meditating in the kitchen or the back yard.
 But you won't find me on a yoga mat, likely you will find me with a cup of coffee in hand listening to the songbirds instead.
 Dad's form of mediation was sighting in a 22 with a Newport pinched between his lips.
-He claimed that he switched over to smoking menthol cigarettes when he started working in the oil patch so people would stop bumming them.
+He claimed that he switched over to smoking menthol cigarettes when he started working in the oil patch so people would (in his Okie dialect) "stop bumming them."

 Recent Posts